magdasokolovic/blog-app-second-version/README.md

 - in order to convert "createdAt" date to the normal date: "new Date(post.createdAt).toDateString()"

 - The **useLocation** hook helps us to access the location object, which contains the current URL location, search property.

+- **user?.username** = a question mark here means that if there is not user there will be no error

+-autoFocus in input.